-Greece had a debt rollover problem like Sri Lanka and went into sovereign default.
+Greece had a debt rollover problem like Sri Lanka and was moving towards sovereign debt defualt.
 There was no problem with the currency or private debt default or disappearing incomes.

 The central bank has put Sri Lanka in a Latin America style strait-jacket.
 Sri Lanka escaped the worst LatAm effects up to now, because there was no large commercial debt.
 But from 2005, after Sri Lanka started tapping international bond markets everything changed.

 Greece had a monetary union with a strong floating exchange rate, which was the Euro.
 When it came to light that the Greece had been fudging debt numbers, amid an economic downturn, lenders refused to roll-over debt and there was a sovereign debt crisis.

 But the currency did not fall.
 There was no destruction of salaries.
 Though some people lost jobs in the overall downturn, their deposits in banks that did not fail were intact.

 There was no explosion in inflation because Greece had the Euro.
 To understand what that means, imagine that everyone in Sri Lanka get dollar salaries, have dollar bank deposits and paid taxes in dollars.
 The government could use the ‘dollar’ taxes to pay salaries and also repay bonds to foreign or local lenders.

 When the economy contracted and tax revenues fell, Greece had to employ ‘state austerity’.